Mitigating insider threats while maintaining employee privacy is a win-win

 Written by Neil Thomas

 The concept of an “insider threat” means different things to different people.
-In fact, business owners and leaders must consider a broad variety of insider threats in their risk management policies, platforms and processes.
-Some threats are financial, such as corporate fraud and intellectual property theft, while others can damage the reputation of a business and its employees, such as workplace bullying, discrimination and sexual harassment.
+In fact, business owners and leaders must consider a broad variety of insider threats in their risk management policies, platforms, and processes.
+Some threats are financial, such as corporate fraud and intellectual property theft, while others can damage the reputation of a business and its employees, such as workplace bullying, discrimination, and sexual harassment.

-The past couple of years have brought about substantial changes that have made it more critical than ever to consider every element of the insider threat and take appropriate mitigating action.
+The past couple of years has brought about substantial changes that have made it more critical than ever to consider every element of the insider threat and take appropriate mitigating action.
 These changes have included: